 Whether you or a loved one are struggling with mental health issues and substance use disorder drug, we are qualified to be able to help you find recovery.

-Bipolar disorder affects roughly 5.7 million adult Americans, as data from the Depression and Bipolar Support Alliance (DBSA) reveals.
+Bipolar disorder affects roughly 5.7 million adult Americans , as data from the Depression and Bipolar Support Alliance (DBSA) reveals.
 This is roughly 3 percent of the population over the age of 18.
-Whereas the average age of onset for bipolar disorder is 25, it is possible for the condition to be prevalent in teenagers.
+Whereas the average age of onset for bipolar disorder is 25, the condition can be prevalent in teenagers.
 According to contemporary research, a comparable proportion of adolescents aged 14 to 18 matches the diagnostic threshold for the illness.

-The best way to manage the condition is to seek early treatment and manage its symptoms of the mood disorder.
+The best way to manage the condition is to seek early mental health treatment and manage the symptoms of the mood disorder.
 If you or a loved one is looking for a bipolar disorder treatment center in Los Angeles, Solace Treatment Center can help.

 Symptoms of bipolar disorder include depressive episodes such as: